Residential & Commercial Medium Risk

 Can I be held liable for injuries in common areas?

 Under a broad indemnification clause, yes — even if the injury occurred in a hallway or parking lot that the landlord maintains.
-Negotiate to limit indemnification to the leased Premises only.
+Negotiated leases commonly limit indemnification to the leased Premises only.

 What is 'hold harmless' in a lease?